Christmas Speech Therapy Activities

-Those 2-3 weeks in December before school gets out can feel like an eternity (when is break starting!?!), but it can also be a time to add some fun, Christmas speech therapy activities into your sessions!
+Those 2-3 weeks in December before school gets out can feel like an eternity.
+(When is break starting!?!)
+However, it can also be a time to add some fun, Christmas speech therapy activities into your sessions!

 This post contains affiliate links, which means we could receive a commission if you click a link and purchase something that we have recommended.

 To get your mind thinking about different possibilities this season, here are some theme ideas!

 - gifts – receiving and giving (see social skills idea below)